cjtessler/MATH3733-SP22/docs/Project-1.md

 - Run your program as `python change.py`, and wait for a prompt for input.
 Type in `23` and press enter.
 Your program should output `92`.
 - Run your program as `python change.py`, and wait for a prompt for input.
 Type in `4.2` and press enter.
 Your program should output `18`.
 - Run your program as `python change.py`, and wait for a prompt for input.
 Type in `0` and press enter.
 Your program should output `0`.
 - Run your program as `python change.py`, and wait for a prompt for input.
+Type in `1.001` and press the enter key.
+Your program should reject this input as invalid, as by re-prompting the user to type in another number.
+- Run your program as `python change.py`, and wait for a prompt for input.
 Type in `-1` and press enter.
 Your program should reject this input as invalid, as by re-prompting the user to type in another number.
 - Run your program as `python change.py`, and wait for a prompt for input.
 Do not type anything, and press enter.
 Your program should reject this input as invalid, as by re-prompting the user to type in another number.